elkhorn-heavy/walkthroughs/overthewire/natas/level_21.md

 ![Colocated Page Session](images/level_21/03_co_index_page_session.png)

-Now both pages are sharing the session ID and have the same session.
+Now both pages are sharing the session ID and have the same session storage.
 Any session variables set in one page are available in the other.

 ### Step 3: Set the `admin` Variable

 On the colocated page switch the Developer Tools to the Network tab.
-Then click the `Update` button on the page to send the HTTP request to the server.
-By right clicking the network request and selecting `Edit and Resend`, the `Body` of the form submission can be altered to add `&admin=1`.
+Then click the `Update` button on the web page to send an HTTP request to the server.
+By right-clicking the network request and selecting `Edit and Resend`, the `Body` of the form submission can be altered to add `&admin=1`.
 After that all that needs to be done is click the `Send` button.

 ![Colocated Request](images/level_21/04_admin_request.png)

 Now there is an `admin` variable in the session with a value of `1`.
-Since the session is shared with the main site, a refresh of that page displays the password (pixelated):
+Since the session is shared with the main site, a refresh of the main site's page displays the password (pixelated):

 ![Password](images/level_21/05_password.png)

 ## Key Takeaways

 - It's important to never trust user-controlled data
-- Session keys can be changed by the user
+- Session IDs can be changed by the user
 - A security issue in the session handling of one web site can be used to exploit sites sharing that session
-- Serialization and deserialization can be dangerous

 ## Beyond the Challenge